I remember being on the phone with a client that would be my biggest paying customer yet.

-In the book “Switch”, Dan & Chip Heath explain that if you really want to leave a lasting impression on a customer, you have to do something unexpected.
+In the book “The Power of Moments”, Dan & Chip Heath explain that if you really want to leave a lasting impression on a customer, you have to do something unexpected.

 None of us are floored when we go to McDonald’s order a burger, pay for it and get one 3 minutes later.
 That’s what should happen.

 You don’t walk away raving about how you got exactly what you ordered.